 Black Holes, Tides, and Curved Spacetime: Understanding Gravity

 Overall, Black Holes, Tides, and Curved Spacetime: Understanding Gravity is a thought-provoking and informative series of lectures that offers a fascinating look into the science of gravity.
 Whether you're a science enthusiast or simply curious about the workings of the universe, this course is sure to captivate and inspire you.

-Black Holes, Tides, and Curved Spacetime: Understanding Gravity is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on August 30, 2013.
+Black Holes, Tides, and Curved Spacetime: Understanding Gravity is a series that ran for 1 seasons (24 episodes) between August 30, 2013 and on The Great Courses

+Black Holes, Tides, and Curved Spacetime: Understanding Gravity